Career Guide

 The path to becoming a Virginia game warden follows five core steps:

-1. Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + college coursework), and a clean background for Virginia.
+- Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + college coursework, and a clean record are the entry bar in Virginia.

-2. Complete education or qualifying experience — High school diploma + college coursework.
+- Satisfy the education or experience requirement — High school diploma + college coursework.

-3. Apply and pass the entrance exams — Virginia Department of Wildlife Resources administers a written exam, physical agility test, oral interview, and background investigation.
+- Submit your application and clear the exam battery — The Virginia Department of Wildlife Resources, Law Enforcement Division stages a written test, physical agility assessment, oral board, and background investigation.

-4. Graduate from the academy — Complete the Virginia Department of Wildlife Resources Basic Academy program.
+- Earn your academy diploma — Finish the Virginia Department of Wildlife Resources Basic Academy program.

 For the full nationwide walkthrough, see our how to become a game warden guide.